the girl of my dreams

 Transitioning from Single to Married Life

 Kathy and I were committed to our faith, and we knew the only place to be married was in the temple of The Church of Jesus Christ of Latter-day Saints.
-There is no “until death do you part” there.
+There is no “until death do us part” there.
 We wanted this for us, and we knew this was what the Lord wanted for us.
 A temple marriage requires a commitment to live the highest standards of our faith, meaning no physical intimacy until after marriage.
-Kathy was in her first year of teaching in inner city Los Angeles at a challenging school.
+Kathy was in her first year of teaching in an inner-city Los Angeles school.
 She couldn’t possibly add the challenges of a new marriage to her other demands, so we decided to wait until the end of the school year, eight months later.
-The covenants made in the temple have helped carry us through the difficult times that were to come.
-We were married on my dad’s sixty-sixth birthday, July 14, 1973.
+As we dated during that time we had to keep the goal of a temple marriage always in mind.

 The story of Kathy & Ron Goodlad